MrAyianaLex/streamdeck-steelseries-sonar/readme.md

 Source des images : [Dazzle Live icon](https://www.svgrepo.com/collection/dazzle-line-icons/)

 # Change Log
+### Version 1.1 is out!
+Fix the return value for Monitoring in stream mode
+Add button for display volume on a button

 ### Version 1.0 is out!
 This version allows you to do these actions :
 - activate / deactivate streamer mode